rohithmx11/Layoff-Data-Project/README.md

 # Global Layoff Analysis (March 2020 - March 2023)
 ## Overview
-This analysis highlights global layoffs from 2020 to March 2023, providing insights into the scale, impact, and trends across industries, companies, and countries.
+Layoffs have been a defining feature of the global economy over the past few years.
+From the onset of the COVID-19 pandemic to subsequent market shifts, various industries have witnessed significant job cuts.
+This article explores key trends from 2020 to early 2023, offering insights into which sectors were hit the hardest and how layoffs evolved over time.
 ### Key Findings

-   1. Total Layoffs: 383,159 employees were laid off across 1,488 companies in 99 countries, affecting 101 industries.
+   1. Overall Impact: 383,159 employees were laid off across 1,488 companies in 99 countries, affecting 101 industries.
+      * A total of 383,159 layoffs were recorded from 1,488 companies spanning 99 countries and 101 industries during the period.

-   2. Industries with Highest Layoffs:
+   3. Industries with Highest Layoffs:
 ![Screenshot 2024-12-13 224225](https://github.com/user-attachments/assets/e449c166-530a-4767-a840-f1dbf3e472ee)

-      * Consumer: This sector experienced 6,063 layoffs in 2020, which soared to 19,856 in 2022, before moderating to 15,663 in 2023.
-      * Retail: Layoffs in retail began with 8,002 in 2020, surged to 20,914 in 2022, and remained substantial with 13,609 layoffs in 2023.
-      * Transportation: In 2020, the transportation industry faced significant layoffs, with 14,656 job cuts.
-Layoffs remained high in 2022 (15,227) and decreased significantly in 2023 (3,665).
-      * Healthcare: Despite a boom in demand, while 2020 saw 1,125 layoffs in healthcare, the numbers rose drastically to 15,058 in 2022 before slightly declining to 9,770 in 2023.
-      * Food: The food industry saw 6,218 layoffs in 2020, but layoffs rose in 2022 (11,288) and continued to be high in 2023 (2,705).
+      * Consumer: The Consumer industry faced severe disruptions, starting with 6,063 layoffs in 2020 due to the pandemic.
+In 2021, layoffs decreased to 3,600, but in 2022, they surged to 19,856, marking a tough year.
+By 2023, layoffs fell slightly to 15,663, though the sector remained heavily impacted.

+      * Retail: Retail saw significant fluctuations, with 8,002 layoffs in 2020 as businesses adjusted to the pandemic.
+By 2021, layoffs dropped to 1,088, showing signs of recovery.
+However, 2022 saw a sharp increase to 20,914, and 2023 brought a reduction to 13,609, still reflecting the industry’s ongoing struggles.
+      * Transportation: The Transportation sector was hit hard in 2020 with 14,656 layoffs.
+In 2022, layoffs remained high at 15,227, but by 2023, the number dropped to 3,665, signaling a slow recovery as travel demand rebounded.
+      * Healthcare: Despite being on the frontlines, Healthcare saw a rise in layoffs in 2022 (15,058) as post-pandemic adjustments took place.
+In 2023, layoffs decreased to 9,770, though still substantial.
+2020 had relatively fewer layoffs at 1,125.
+      * Finance: The Finance sector experienced 8,624 layoffs in 2020 due to economic uncertainty.
+By 2022, layoffs peaked at 12,684, but in 2023, the number fell to 7,036, reflecting the sector's gradual adaptation to shifting market conditions.

-   4. Notable Trends by Year:
+   5. Notable Trends by Year:
 ![Screenshot 2024-12-14 001814](https://github.com/user-attachments/assets/09ed5c88-f079-4744-a919-4fbeb9202686)

-      * 2020: The pandemic resulted in sharp layoffs across Transportation (14,656), Retail (8,002), and Food (6,218).
-Many industries such as Travel (13,983) and Media (1,150) were severely impacted by the economic downturn.
-      * 2021: There was a reduction in the overall number of layoffs compared to 2020, but some sectors like Consumer (3,600), Real Estate (2,900), and Construction (2,434) still experienced notable cuts.
-      * 2022: Industries like Crypto (8,263), Consumer (15,663), and Healthcare (15,058) saw major layoffs due to ongoing market shifts.
-Real Estate and Food also had significant layoffs during this year.
-      * 2023: Layoffs remained high in sectors such as Retail (13,609), Consumer (15,663), and Sales (9,311).
-Food (2,705) and Crypto (2,339) showed a marked reduction in layoffs, indicating possible stabilization or adjustments in these sectors.
+      * 2020: The pandemic drove major layoffs across various industries.
+Transportation (14,656 layoffs) and Travel (13,983 layoffs) were the hardest-hit sectors, reflecting travel restrictions and industry shutdowns.
+Retail (8,002 layoffs) and Consumer (6,063 layoffs) also saw significant cuts as businesses adjusted to new market conditions.
+Finance (8,624 layoffs) and Food (6,218 layoffs) experienced considerable job losses, with Healthcare (1,125 layoffs) relatively less impacted despite the pandemic.

+      * 2021: Layoffs dropped across many sectors as companies began adjusting to the post-pandemic world.
+Transportation saw a sharp decrease in layoffs (200), indicating stabilization.
+Retail (1,088 layoffs) and Consumer (3,600 layoffs) also showed improvements.
+Real Estate (2,900 layoffs) and Food (2,644 layoffs) experienced moderate cuts, while Finance did not report data..
+      * 2022: Layoffs spiked again, with Retail (20,914 layoffs) and Consumer (19,856 layoffs) seeing massive increases, driven by ongoing disruptions and economic shifts.
+Healthcare (15,058 layoffs) faced significant cuts due to post-pandemic adjustments, and Transportation (15,227 layoffs) continued to be heavily impacted.
+Food (11,288 layoffs) and Real Estate (9,932 layoffs) also faced substantial losses, while Hardware (605 layoffs) and Travel (1,637 layoffs) experienced moderate disruptions.
+      * 2023: Layoffs generally declined, with the Other sector experiencing a massive jump to 28,512 layoffs, possibly due to restructuring or changes in the gig economy.
+Consumer (15,663 layoffs) and Retail (13,609 layoffs) remained significantly impacted, though layoffs were lower than in 2022.
+Healthcare (9,770 layoffs) and Transportation (3,665 layoffs) saw reductions, indicating some industry recovery.
+Finance (7,036 layoffs) and Food (2,705 layoffs) experienced moderate cuts, while Hardware (13,223 layoffs) saw a drastic increase.

    6. Industries with Lower Layoffs: